iceman101184/Free-iPhone-RESTful-CRUD-Web-Service-API/readme.md

    a "dataObject" variable for the object (when applicable)

 2) API NOT SECURE AS IS:
-   This API is currently provids UNSECURED database access.
-When operationalizing, be sure to include a security module.
-It should allow for an APIKey and Password to be passed along with all requests and validated before execution.
+   This API currently grants UNSECURED database access.
+When operationalizing this for PROD use, be sure to include a security module.
+At a minimum, proper API security should require an APIKey and APIPassword be passed along with all web service requests and the credentials be validated before execution.